House to vote on same-sex marriage, responding to high court

 Approval of interracial marriage in the U.S. hit a six-decade high at 94% in September, according to Gallup.

-Republicans insisted during the Tuesday morning procedural debate that the court was only focused on abortion access in June when it struck down the nearly 50-year-old Roe v.
-Wade ruling, and they argued that same-sex marriage and other rights are not threatened.
+But Republicans insisted Tuesday that the court was only focused on abortion access in June when it struck down the nearly 50-year-old Roe v.
+Wade ruling, and they argued that same-sex marriage and other rights were not threatened.

+In fact, of all the Republicans who rose to speak during the morning debate, almost none directly broached the subject of same-sex or interracial marriage.

+“We are here for a political charade, we are here for political messaging,” said Rep. Jim Jordan of Ohio, the top Republican on the Judiciary Committee.

 For Republicans in Congress the Trump-era confirmation of conservative justices to the Supreme Court fulfilled a long-term GOP goal of revisiting many social, environmental and regulatory issues the party has been unable to tackle on its own by passing bills that could be signed into law.

+“I’m probably not inclined to support it,” said Sen. Josh Hawley, R-Mo.
+“The predicate of this is just wrong.
+I don’t think the Supreme Court is going to overturn any of that stuff.”

-The legislation heading for a Tuesday vote, the Respect for Marriage Act, would ensure that marriages in the U.S. are treated equally.
-It would repeal a law from the Clinton era that defines marriage as a heterogeneous relationship between a man and a woman.
+The Respect for Marriage Act would repeal a law from the Clinton era that defines marriage as a heterogeneous relationship between a man and a woman.
 It would also provide legal protections for interracial marriages by prohibiting any state from denying out-of-state marriage licenses and benefits on the basis of sex, race, ethnicity or national origin.

 The 1996 law, the Defense of Marriage Act, had basically been sidelined by Obama-era court rulings, including Obergefell v.
 Hodges, which established the rights of same-sex couples to marry nationwide, a landmark case for gay rights.

-But last month, in doing away with the Roe v.
-Wade constitutional right to an abortion, the conservative court left critics concerned there may be more to come.

-In writing for the majority overturning Roe, Justice Samuel Alito argued for a more narrow interpretation of the rights guaranteed to Americans, saying the right to an abortion was not spelled out in the Constitution.
+But last month, writing for the majority in overturning Roe v.
+Wade, Justice Samuel Alito argued for a more narrow interpretation of the rights guaranteed to Americans, noting that the right to an abortion was not spelled out in the Constitution.

-“We therefore hold that the Constitution does not confer a right to abortion,” Alito wrote.

 In a concurring opinion, Justice Clarence Thomas went further, saying other rulings similar to Roe, including those around same-sex marriage and the right for couples to use contraception, should be reconsidered.